MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 .PARAMETER domain

-The domain name of the portal.
+The domain name of the website.

 .EXAMPLE